alexhanganu/nimb/readme.md

-=== REMOTE COMPUTER specific variables: python3_load_cmd = 'module load python/3.8.2' # this commands is used if the processing is performed on a remote computer where python3 can be used only from module load processing_env = 'slurm' or 'tmux' #defines which environment is used for the processing of data cusers_list = [] # if the number of users on the remote computer are more than 1.
+=== REMOTE COMPUTER specific variables: raddress = 'cedar.computecanada.ca' # address to access the remote computer, can be an IP ruser = 'username' # username to access the remote computer NIMB_RHOME = 'path' on the remote computer where nimb will be installed FREESURFER_RHOME = 'path' to the remote computer where Freesurfer will be installed. if left blank, FreeSurfer will be installed in NIMB_RHOME python3_load_cmd = 'module load python/3.8.2' # this commands is used if the processing is performed on a remote computer where python3 can be used only from module load processing_env = 'slurm' or 'tmux' #defines which environment is used for the processing of data cusers_list = [] # if the number of users on the remote computer are more than 1.

 === COMPUTE CANADA specific variables: supervisor_account = 'def-supervisor' # variable used on compute canada clusters to create the batches

 === STATISTICAL ANALYSIS variables:
 GLM_file_group = "PATH to the file.csv or file.xlsx" that has the subjects, groups and variables for statistical analyis